 Italy's Beaches and Food in Summer

-Italy's beaches become very crowded on Sundays and in August, and summer is usually considered high season at hotels near the sea.
-However, most seaside towns have private beaches where you pay a fee that usually gets you a clean beach, dressing room where you can leave your things, a lounge chair, a beach umbrella, a good swimming area, toilets, and a bar.
+Italy's beaches become very crowded on Sundays and in July and August, and summer is usually considered high season at hotels near the sea.
+However, most seaside towns have private beach clubs, called stabilimenti, where you pay a fee that usually gets you a clean beach, a dressing room where you can leave your things, a lounge chair, a beach umbrella, a good swimming area, toilets, and a bar.

 Beach play areas for children, often with small carnival-type rides, also open in the summer.
 Near popular beaches, you'll find bars and seafood restaurants with outdoor seating and small shops selling beach supplies and souvenirs; in summer, many seaside towns are connected by frequent ferries.

-Although summer in Italy brings with it a wide selection of seasonal crops, each season has its own unique flavor pallet.
-So if you're not sure which season is right for you, visit out "When to Go to Italy" article for highlights of each season, including when each of Italy's native fruits and vegetables is ready for harvest!
+Although summer in Italy brings with it a wide selection of seasonal crops, each season has its own unique flavor palate.
+So if you're not sure which season is right for you, visit our "When to Go to Italy" article for highlights of each season, including when each of Italy's native fruits and vegetables is ready for harvest!